-Would you like your business to be more disability confident?
+Would you like your business to be more inclusive and disability confident?

-I guide businesses in starting or continuing their disability and inclusion journey and help create a safe space for colleagues to ask any questions, learn about disability and be open about the topic.
+I help businesses in starting or continuing their disability and inclusion journey by way of bespoke disability awareness training.
+I create a safe space for people to ask any questions, learn about disability and inclusion, while becoming more disability confident.

 Services I offer